A few weeks ago Sherman was acting strange and I couldn’t quite put my finger on it.

 What Causes Hot Spots?

-Hot spots can be caused by a variety of things such as environmental and food allergies, bug bites, parasites, unkept coat, humidity, swimming, pain, fleas, anxiety and other underlying medical conditions such as thyroid issues or infected anal sacs.
+Hot spots can be caused by a variety of things such as environmental and food allergies, mosquito bites, parasites, unkept coat, humidity, swimming, pain, fleas, anxiety and other underlying medical conditions such as thyroid issues or infected anal sacs.

 Hot spots spread fast because dogs lick and chew at them.

 Most hot spots are caused by an overgrowth of bacteria.

 How Are Hot Spots Treated?